Work Remote: Digital Marketing

 Man, when I think about what I know now and what I knew then, it’s crazy that people were even paying me.
 You will learn SO MUCH as you go.
-I recommend that, once you’re a few months in, to start leaning towards a niche category if possible.
+I recommend, once you’re a few months in, to start leaning towards a niche category if possible.

 I had a large client in politics and by running their ads and working with their in-house advertising team, I learned a lot about targeting and writing copy for political news sources.
-When I picked up a second political client, all of that work was already done, and I could jump right into giving them great results without testing.
+When I picked up a second political client, I had experience in the field already and could jump right in to giving them great results.

 6. Get Reviews